 A television is provided at no charge.
 It is controlled through the same handset used for calling your nurse.
 Staff will review how to use it.
-A tv channel guide is on the back cover of your Strength Book, the rehab resource binder given to you upon admission.
+A tv channel guide is on the back cover of your strength book, the rehab resource binder given to you upon admission.
 In addition to over 20 available channels, you also have access to educational channels that provide information about specific medical diagnoses and:

-- Channel 42, which provides soothing nature scenes and music that encourage relaxation - Channel 48, which provides an orientation to Spaulding Cape Cod
+- Channel 42, which provides soothing nature scenes and music to encourage relaxation - Channel 48, which provides an orientation to Spaulding Rehabilitation Hospital Cape Cod